chesterwizzle/Haikuverse/README.md

     * `AuthEmailProvider`: Tracks and provides the authenticated user's email address, using `FirebaseAuth`.
     * `CurrentImageProvider`: Manages the locally persisted tracking state (via `SharedPreferences`) of the last viewed image URL and its unsaved/saved status for each haiku, primarily used by `StarsScreen`.
     * `AudioPlayerProvider`: Manages the shared `just_audio` player instance and its state for audio playback.
+    * `QuotaProvider`: Provides a real-time, reactive state for the user's current subscription status, monthly image quota, and remaining boost images by listening to the user's private profile stream in Firestore.

 * **Root `MyApp` Widget (Application Container):** The top-level `StatefulWidget`.
     * Receives instances of all core services (`AuthService`, `FirestoreService`, etc.) and `FirebaseAuth` via constructor arguments for dependency injection.